Static Analysis for Regular Expression Exponential Runtime via Substructural Logics (Extended): Basic constructs

-To complement the ordered NFA, we introduce two kinds of data structures: ordered multistates $\pseq{}$ are finite sequences of NFA states $p$, where the order is significant.
-Multistates $\mstat{}$ represent sets of NFA states, so they can be represented as lists, but are identified up to reordering.
+We define ordered multistates $\pseq{}$ as finite sequences of NFA states $p$, where the order is significant.
+In constrast, multistates $\mstat{}$ represent sets of NFA states, so they can be represented as lists, but are identified up to reordering.
 Each ordered multistate $\pseq{}$ can be turned into a multistate given by the set of its elements.
 We write this set as $\elems{\pseq{}}$.
 If

 then

 The difference between ${\pseq{}}$ and $\elems{\pseq{}}$ may appear small, but the notion of equality for sets is less fine-grained than for sequences, which has an impact on the search space that the analysis has to explore.